 Internet Safety Information for Parents

-Many middle school students have already created Facebook and Twitter accounts as well as Instagram and other sites where they can upload photos to share.
+Many middle school students have already created Instagram, TikTok and other accounts on sites where they can upload photos and post videos to share.
 The kids may have lied about their ages in their online profiles.
 Many of these sites (including Facebook) are blocked on all school computers, but frequently the things that are posted on these pages outside of school cause arguments and other problems at school between students.
 Now that parents and even grandparents are using Facebook in great numbers, teens have switched to other social media outlets.
 Look at these two article in order to be familiar with some of the other sites that kids use.

 - Moms, You Oughta Know: 11 Social Media Apps Teens Are Using Now

 Also remember that you do not have the legal right to post pictures of someone else's child on the Internet such as on Facebook, Instagram or YouTube if they are under 18 without the parents' permission even if it is from a school event.